vladimir-v-diaz/vladimir-v-diaz.github.io/metadata.md

 Signed by: Snapshot role.

-The snapshot.json metadata file lists hashes and sizes of all metadata files other than timestamp.json.
+The snapshot.json metadata file lists version numbers of all metadata files other than timestamp.json.
 This file ensures that clients will see a consistent view of all files on the repository.
 That is, metadata files (and thus target files) that existed on the repository at different times cannot be combined